boyvinall/docker-check-cmd/README.md

 (e.g. redis etc) to provide the healthcheck logic, without having to copy scripts into the consul container.

+**Usage**

-Specify `SERVICE_CHECK_CMD` as an environment variable to the (redis) container, and have this be the full path to a script.
-The script will be passed the exposedport as the only argument.
+- Specify `SERVICE_CHECK_CMD` as an environment variable to the service (e.g. redis/rabbit etc) container, and have this be the full path to a script/executable.

+- The script will be passed the exposedport as the only argument.